Enterline & Partners Consulting | info@enterlinepartners.com

 Where Do You File an I-129F Petition?

-The Petition is filed directly with the USCIS Lockbox in either Dallas, Texas or Lewisville, Texas, depending on the location of the U.S. citizens place or residence.
-It may be sent through either the U.S. Post Office or through courier such as FedEx or DHL.
+The Petition is filed directly with the USCIS Lockbox in either Dallas, Texas through the United States Post office or Lewisville, Texas if using FedEx, DHL, or UPS.
 An I-129F Petition cannot be submitted online.

 How Can Enterline & Partners Support with the Form I-129F Petition?